List of Blaze and the Monster Machines episodes

-Blaze and the Monster Machines is a CGI-animated computer-animated interactive children's television series with a focus on teaching STEM (science, technology, engineering and mathematics) that premiered on Nickelodeon on October 13, 2014.
+Blaze and the Monster Machines is a CGI-animated computer-animated interactive children's television series with a focus on teaching STEM (science, technology, engineering and mathematics).
+It premiered on Nickelodeon on October 13, 2014, and ended its run on December 1, 2025, after nine seasons, 180 episodes, and 11 years of airing.

 The series revolves around Blaze, a monster truck, and his driver, AJ, as they have adventures in Axle City and learn about various STEM concepts which help them on their way.
 Joining them is the mechanic Gabby and their monster truck friends Stripes, Starla, Darington, and Zeg as well as their rival Crusher and his goofy sidekick Pickle.
 Then later on, Watts and Sparkle join the main cast in Seasons 3 and 7.